240 – Dress Code

 I. Purpose

-This policy establishes dress code directives for Harris County Sheriff’s Office (HCSO) employees.
+This policy establishes dress code directives for Harris County Sheriff’s Office (HCSO) employees and contractors (see Applicability).

 II.
 Policy